Demographics & Culture

 Initially I covered European utilities, starting with the recently privatized U.K. water firms.
 The privatization process had been a political minefield, and opposition was feverish.
 Selling the industry had been a must for the government, however, as the system was collapsing.
 Huge capital expenditure was required to get things in shape.
 Prices would need to rise, and cash flows would need to grow.
 The resulting dividend streams were going to be attractive, but all the political drama hindered valuations.
 Just my thing!

-Fortunately for me, Capital Income Builder®, an equity income mutual fund, had been launched two years before I joined Capital, and the fund was open to investment ideas offering a combination of strong current yield and rising dividends.
+Fortunately for me, the Capital Income Builder equity-income investment strategy had been launched in the U.S. two years before I joined Capital (Capital Group Capital Income Builder™ (Canada) would become available to Canadian investors in 2018), and the fund was open to investment ideas offering a combination of strong current yield and rising dividends.
 In addition, Jon Lovelace, son of Capital’s founder and the driving force behind the creation of the fund, regularly visited London.
 JL, as we called him, was receptive to my U.K. utility ideas.
 I was lucky enough to spend a fair amount of time with him, visiting companies and sharing ideas about investing.

 The water and electricity utilities I recommended initially faced tough sledding.
 As the U.K. general election of 1992 approached, the Labour Party was making noises about renationalization.
 Utility shares went into freefall.
 I retreated into a state of fear about how it would end.
 Fortunately, JL happened to be visiting London at the time and we sat down for a discussion about possible outcomes.
 I suggested that renationalization would be too expensive for any future government, and that prices had to rise to facilitate the capital expenditure plans in place.
 JL concluded, “Well, I think we should be buying then.”
 And buy we did.
 And, as luck had it, Labour lost in a surprise upset, the sector soared, and I learned a lesson about not caving in to fear when things are against you.

-In the years since, I have had the privilege to serve as a portfolio manager for Capital Income Builder as well as growth-and-income and growth strategies, including New Perspective Fund®.
+In the years since, I have had the privilege to serve as a portfolio manager for Capital Income Builder as well as other growth-and-income and growth strategies.

 The biggest failure of my analyst career was Eurotunnel.
 In 1993, five years after its IPO, the company was a mess.
 The under‐the‐English‐Channel rail project was late and over budget.
 Management was in disarray while the largely French retail investor base was in revolt.
 Clearly there was fodder here for the contrarian.